mint-made/restaurant-review/README.md

 ## Restaurant Review - An app to discover the best restaurants near you (2019)
 ### Project Overview
 This app enables users to quickly discover restaurants interactively from within a custom Google Map, allowing the user to filter the restaurant map markers by their star rating e.g. only showing retaurants with ratings between 4 and 5 stars.
-By clicking on a map marker, the user can quickly view a restaurant's address, average rating and recent reviews.
+By clicking on a map marker, the user can quickly view a restaurant's address, average rating and recent reviews. **[Project Website](https://mint-made.github.io/restaurant-review/ "Restaurant Review - Discover Restaurants")**

 ### Technologies Utilized
 - HTML / CSS